Lifted Model Checking for Relational MDPs: Main Contribution -- a Relational Model Checker

-The pCTL-REBEL algorithm reforms the satisfiability relation $\models^\theta$ (Section \ref{sec:pCTL}).
-It decomposes a given formula $\phi$ into its parse tree, and recursively evaluates the parse tree to compute $Sat_K(\phi)$, i.e. all states in $K$ that satisfy $\phi$.
-To do so, pCTL-REBEL consists of three mutually-recursive algorithms \texttt{Check}, \texttt{CheckUntil} and \texttt{CheckNext} that call each other recursively.
-In particular, \texttt{CheckUntil} handles the until formulas $\mathtt{P_{\bowtie p}[\phi_1\;U^{\leq k}\phi_2]}$, \texttt{CheckNext} handles the next formulas $\mathtt{P_{\bowtie p}[X\;\phi_2]}$, and \texttt{Check} handles any other operators.
+The pCTL-REBEL model checking algorithm reforms the satisfiability relation $\models^\theta$ (cf. Section~\ref{sec:pCTL}).
+Given an RMDP $K$ and a pCTL formula $\phi$, the pCTL-REBEL model checker $Sat_K(\phi)$, i.e. all states in $K$ that satisfy $\phi$.
+The model checker consists of 3 algorithms \texttt{Check}, \texttt{CheckUntil} and \texttt{CheckNext} that call one another recursively.
+In particular, \texttt{Check} is the main algorithm and is mutually recursive with the other two algorithms. \texttt{CheckUntil} handles the \textit{until} formulae of the form of $\mathtt{P_{\bowtie p}[\phi_1\;U^{\leq k}\phi_2]}$. \texttt{CheckNext} handles the \textit{next} formulae of the form of $\mathtt{P_{\bowtie p}[X\;\phi_2]}$.

-\texttt{Check} (Algorithm \ref{algo: Check}) is always the first algorithm activated.
-It implements the satisfiability relation $\models^\theta$ (Section \ref{sec:pCTL}).
-Given a RMDP $K$ and a pCTL formula $\phi$, \texttt{Check} returns the set $Sat_K(\phi)$, i.e. all abstract states that satisfy $\phi$ in $K$. \texttt{Check} decomposes $\phi$ based on the outermost operator.
-When the given formula is a relation atom $l$, it returns a set of a single abstract state $\{l\}$.
-When the given formula is of the form $\phi_1 \land \phi_2$, it first performs model checking to $\phi_1$ and $\phi_2$, respectively, to get two sets of abstract states $Sat1$ and $Sat2$.
-Then, for each possible pair of abstract states $s_1\in Sat1$ and $s_2\in Sat2$, it collects all maximally general specialisations $mgs(s_1, s_2)$ and returns them as output.
-Since each $mgs(s_1, s_2)$ is OI-subsumed by $s_1$ and $s_2$ by definition, it automatically satisfies $\phi_1 \land \phi_2$.
-When the outermost operator is a $\mathtt{U}$ or $\mathtt{U^{\leq k}}$, it calls \texttt{CheckUntil} (Algorithm \ref{algo: check until}).
-When the outermost operator is a $\mathtt{X}$, it calls \texttt{CheckNext} (Algorithm \ref{algo: check next}).
+Given a formula $\phi$, \texttt{Check} (Algorithm~\ref{algo: Check}) evaluates $\phi$ in a recursive fashion as follows.
+If $\phi$ is a relation atom $l$ (resp. $\neg l$), it returns a single abstract state $\{l\}$ (resp. $\{\neg l$\}) (line 1-2).
+If $\phi$ is a conjunction of the form of $\phi_1 \land \phi_2$, it first computes $\phi_1$ and $\phi_2$ separately to get two sets of abstract states $Sat1$ and $Sat2$ (line 4-5).
+Then, for each possible pair of abstract states $s_1\in Sat1$ and $s_2\in Sat2$, it collects all maximally general specializations $mgs(s_1, s_2)$ (line 6).
+Since all $mgs(s_1, s_2)$ are OI-subsumed by $s_1$ and $s_2$ by definition, they automatically satisfy $\phi_1 \land \phi_2$.
+If $\phi$ is a disjunction of the form of $\phi_1 \lor \phi_2$, it returns the union of the solutions to $\phi_1$ and $\phi_2$ (line 7-8).
+If $\phi$ is an \textit{until} formula, it calls \texttt{CheckUntil} (Algorithm~\ref{algo: check until}) (line 9-10).
+If $\phi$ is a \textit{next} formula,, it calls \texttt{CheckNext} (Algorithm~\ref{algo: check next}) (line 11-12).